AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Drawing.md

 plot.annotations().cancelDrawing()
 ```

-These methods can be used, for example, with such annotation types as Andrews' Pitchfork and Triangle.
-A user has to set 3 points to draw them and may want to cancel drawing after setting 2 points.
+For example, you have to set 3 points to draw Andrews' Pitchfork and Triangle annotations and may want to cancel drawing after setting 2 points.
 In the following sample, when you set 2 points and click any of the buttons that initiate drawing, the drawing process is canceled, and the points disappear:

 {sample}STOCK\_Drawing\_Drawing\_02{sample}